ngs-lang/ngs/readme.md

 	* ... and updates log, when machines were added/removed
 	* "Current" hosts group to execute commands on.
 	* Whenever group is formed, connectivity must be checked and problems notified
-	* Each host should have statuses, such as "pending" for EC2 machines (in "ze" can be pending till SSH connection is ready)
+	* Each host should have statuses, such as `pending` for EC2 machines (in "ze" can be pending till SSH connection is ready)

 * Statuses should have "debug level" to them so that background jobs could be showed as less important